-A single Work-Eligible parent with a child under age 6 meets the work participation requirement by participating an average of 20 hours/week.
-The parent may be required to participate more than 20 hours, or may volunteer to participate more than 20 hours, but no sanction may be imposed as long as the average 20 hours/week level is met.
+A single Work-Eligible parent with a child under age 6 meets the work participation requirement by participating 85 hours/month or 20 hours/week.
+The parent may be required to participate more than 85 hours, or may volunteer to participate more than the required hours, but no sanction may be imposed as long as the average level is met.